Accelerate Your Path to a Career in Nursing

 3. Send official transcripts for any non-Penn State course work that was not previously submitted to Undergraduate Admissions.

-4. If you are taking classes in the upcoming spring semester, email a copy of your spring schedule (or an unofficial transcript showing scheduled coursework) to the Nursing contact at your preferred location no later than the third week of December.
+4. If you are taking classes in the upcoming spring semester, email a copy of your spring schedule (or an unofficial transcript showing scheduled coursework) to the campus contact at your preferred location no later than the third week of December.

 5. If you are an international student (not a permanent resident or US citizen residing in the United States with international transcripts), there are additional requirements, including, but not limited to, all official transcripts, translated transcripts, language proficiency scores, secondary school records, and financial verification records.
 We have an International Admissions Team that will work on your review.